 The Excuse Plot for Soldier/Demoman War?
 Kill more of the other side so you can get the super secret extra unlockable: a pair of boots that shield you from Rocket Jump damage.
 (In-Universe, it's because RED Demoman and BLU Soldier became friends and the Administrator 1) didn't want to risk sensitive information being shared among her peons and 2) REALLY doesn't like friendships.)

 With each successive major update, the absurd, tongue-in-cheek backstory of the game has become more elaborate.
+(The producers note that it's developed the most detailed story of any Valve franchise, even the plot-oriented Half-Life.)
 It now involves attempts at achieving immortality through technological advancements, family feuds over inheritance, and a mineral element with fantastic properties capable of making Australia into the world's dominant power.
 That, however, is all on the TF2 website.
 Load up the game and it's just "Shoot everyone dressed in the other color."

 Virtually any Shoot 'em Up.
 The best you're likely to get is "The [enemy name] is attacking [us]!
 Shoot anything you see!".